A safety app designed for women faced with threatening domestic violence situations.

 User Persona

-Based on the survivor stories and the competitor apps, I created a persona to help the team build empathy for our target user demographic.
+Based on the survivor stories and the competitor apps, I created a persona to help the team build empathy and guide our design strategy for our target user demographic.

 Onboarding / Tooltips

-I suggested we incorporate tooltips to help guide users through navigation and include a tutorial in the profile menu for a walkthrough.
+I recommended adding tooltips to guide users through navigation, along with a tutorial in the profile menu that provides a quick walkthrough of key features.

 Hidden features

-Originally, we included a map to "track an order," allowing users to monitor police response time, research revealed this was not feasible, prompting its removal in hi-fi prototype.
+Originally, a map was included to "track an order" allowing users to monitor police response time, research from our development team revealed this was not feasible, prompting its removal in hi-fi prototype.

 Hi-Fi Prototyping